JBraun04/Braunj9_RockPaperScissors/README.md

 ## Checklist:
 - [ ] update the assignment checks above to the correct link
 - [ ] All tests are passing
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.

+17/20

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?

+Because I am so used to java and C#, is took me a while to get used to the slight syntax differences of javascript.
+Writing the game controller also took some time and troubleshooting.

 ### How long it took us to finish this?

+5 hrs